4 ingredients, one skillet, abracadabra: dinner.

-Anything tossed in this deeply savory potion will instantly turn delicious, but piles of smashed garlic and sliced lemon absorb the hot liquid and transform into greater versions of themselves.
+Anything tossed in this deeply savory potion will instantly turn delicious.
+Piles of smashed garlic and sliced lemon absorb the liquid gold and transform into greater versions of themselves.

-Bone-in chicken breasts or thighs are placed skin-side down on a cold skillet (a technique I learned from this recipe in Bon Appétit) without any oil and slowly heated over medium.
+Bone-in chicken breasts or thighs are placed skin-side down and slowly heated from a cold skillet (a technique I learned from this recipe in Bon Appétit).
+You don’t need any additional oil.
 This method gives the fat plenty of time to melt from the chicken while its skin turns glassy and bronze.

-Let the seasons or whatever’s wilting in your refrigerator decide what gets added to the skillet next: haricots verts, bunches of curly kale, slices of bell pepper or even a can of beans would all fare well with a lemon-garlic makeover.
+Let the seasons or whatever’s wilting in your refrigerator decide what’s added to the skillet next.
+Try haricots verts, bunches of curly kale, slices of bell pepper or even a can of beans.
+Anything can benefit from a lemon-garlic makeover.

-I chose green beans because they were firm, bright, and abundant at the farmer’s market- but use whatever vegetable looks good at your local market or grocery store.
+I chose green beans because they were firm, bright, and abundant at the farmer’s market.
+Use whatever vegetable looks good at your local market or grocery store.